 Address: Route 49, Waterville Valley, New Hampshire

 Official site: https://www.waterville.com/

-Small, low-key, and kid-friendly, Blue Hills is also the closest downhill skiing to Boston, only a half-hour drive away.
+Small, low-key, and kid-friendly, Blue Hills is the closest ski mountain to Boston, only a half-hour drive away.
 Its 635-foot elevation gives its 60 skiable acres a 309-foot vertical drop; the summit is reached by a chairlift, and the beginner area by three magic carpet lifts.